 Bola Onagoruwa & Ukachi “Ukay” Ofurum

 Some contributions by women on records headlined by men were absolutely transformative.
 Such is the case with the first LP from Grotto, At Last…, which was issued in 1977 by EMI Nigeria.
 According to its liner notes, Bola and Ukay were classmates of Grotto’s guitarist and composer Martin Amenechi, at St. Gregory’s College.
 During a second session of vocal overdubs in December 1976, they were invited to participate, recording over the previously laid-down men’s vocals.
 Bola’s classic lead on “Come Along With Me,” the album’s opener, is a mesmerizing collision of musical influences.
 Likewise, Ukay’s contributions to “Grottic Depression II” and “Change of Tide” helped elevate this LP to a new plateau of afropop greatness.
 Check out “Funk From Mother,” where both Bola and Ukay trade off lead vocals with male members of the band.
 Original pressings rarely surface and fetch hundreds of dollars when they do.
 Luckily, At Last… was just re-issued by Odion Livingstone, a Nigerian label run by Odion Iruoje, the original producer, and Temitope Kogbe, a record collector and DJ.
 Highly recommended.
-LISTEN

 Mary Afi Usuah

-Josephine Mokwunyei (Joe Moks)
+Joe Ngozi Mokwunyei (Joe Moks)

-Grace Ekpeyong (Grace Jackson E & the Galaxy)
+Grace Ekpeyong (Grace Jackson ‘E’ & The Galaxy)

 Carol Bridi’s synth-groover “Shake The Dust” comes from her debut LP called One Family, which was released on an indie label called Otto Records at the height of the Lagos boogie explosion, in 1984.
 Other standout performances include “Where You Are” and “Soul On Fire.”
 The crisp spacey sound owes much to the wonderful engineering and production of George Achini and Remy Njoku, who also worked with such greats as Esbee Family, Bassey Black, Christy Essien, and Oby Onyioha.

 Mona Finnih recorded three collaborations with former Aktion and MonoMono guitarist Jimi Lee.
 The first and best, EMI’s A Stroll In The Moonlight from 1980, is a wonder to behold, packed with horn-heavy tracks like Lee’s majestic funky title cut, Finnih’s “People of the World,” and her pounding tour-de-force of empowerment “I Love Myself.”
 In 1984, they released Almighty on Afrodisia and Eni Ma Bimo on Emona.
 More highlife than disco, Lee’s “Iwa Ika” is the standout from the latter, a tight swirling mass of percussion, Hawaiian guitar, saxophone accents, and multi-tracked vocals.
 In 2014, Voodoo Funk compiled two of her best tracks from the Moonlight LP onto a 12” release.
-LISTEN

 Eunice Mokus Arimoku

 Lastly, there isn’t much we can add to the story of Taiwo and Kehinde Lijadu.
 The talented twins toured the world and knocked out a string of flawless records during the latter half of the 70s: Danger, Mother Africa, Sunshine, and Horizon Unlimited.
 While Danger is usually the fan fave, be sure to check out “Set Me Free” and “Reincarnation” from Sunshine.
-Instead of a song, we’re linking to an incredible documentary clip from 1980 that finds them grappling with the exploitation they’ve experienced at the hands of Decca’s Afrodisia label, but also optimistic about the roles for women moving forward.
+Instead of a song, we’re linking to an incredible documentary clip from 1980 that finds them grappling with the exploitation they’ve experienced at the hands of Decca’s Afrodisia label, but also optimistic about the roles for women artists moving forward.
 “It’s only this industry that has a problem of a shortage of female artists…I wouldn’t be surprised in the next five years if we don’t have more females in this profession than men.”
 LISTEN